The UK Government has said it will “make ours the first generation to leave the natural environment in a better state than we found it.”

-Wildlife and Countryside Link welcomes these promises, and we and our members are campaigning hard for a strong environment act to match the scale of the threat nature faces.
+Wildlife and Countryside Link is campaigning for a strong Environment Act to match the scale of the threat nature faces.

 Our planet is in big trouble.
 The United Nations has recently reported a massive decline in nature, with one out of eight million species threatened, and said we have just twelve years left to prevent catastrophic climate change.